-Generally, all Rogers Groups were available to the public to purchase in plaster.
-However, as Rogers’ popularity grew, producing repeated elastic molds from the plaster master models resulted in the need to repair the models on a virtually daily basis in order to keep them crisp.
-As a result, starting in 1964, Rogers had a "bronze master model" produced by the foundry Pierre E. Guerin.
+Generally, all Rogers Groups were available to the public for purchase in plaster.
+However, as Rogers’ popularity grew, producing repeated elastic molds from the plaster master models resulted in the need to repair the plaster models on a virtually daily basis in order to keep them crisp.
+As a result, starting in 1864, Rogers had a "bronze master model" produced by the foundry Pierre E. Guerin.
 Thereafter, until 1888, the elastic molds were made from the bronze master model, rather than from a plaster.
-This allowed for an unlimited number of elastic molds to be produced without upsetting a plaster master and compromising detail.
+This allowed for an unlimited number of elastic molds to be produced without upsetting a plaster master model and compromising detail.

 Each of the bronze master models was cast in from three to eight pieces which would allow the plaster castings to be produced in pieces and then assembled by workmen in Rogers’ factory.
 As such, these bronze master models display "nuts and bolts" on the underside of the base, which allowed the bronzes to be disassembled and reassembled, as needed.

 Most of the original bronze master models were sold to the New-York Historical Society in 1936 by the sculptor’s daughter, Katherine R. Rogers.
 There are currently two bronze masters in the Metropolitan Museum of Art in New York, and three others in smaller museums.
 There are approximately four bronze master models in private collections.